4awpawz/trio/README.md

 ## Front Matter

-Trio makes extensive use of YAML front matter and defines and uses numerous front matter properties internally, such as `template`, `appendToTarget`, `title` and `callback`.
+Trio projects can make extensive use of YAML front matter to add content to and customize their web pages.
+Trio also predefines and reserves several front matter properties that can be used.

-You are free to define and use any additional properties needed to further customize your web pages as long as they do not collide with the the names of those defined and used internally by Trio.
+__!__ _You are free to define and use your own front matter properties to further customize your web pages as long as they do not collide with the the names of those predefined by Trio._

-__!__ _Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters so front matter will not cause .html and .md page formatting issues._
+__!__ _Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters, so front matter will not cause .html and .md page formatting issues._

-### Front Matter Properties Internally Used By Trio
+### Front Matter Properties Predefined By Trio

 #### template